 Open-source intelligenceon your digital footprint.

-and an AI security analyst tells you what your exposure means.
+Clearfront is a free, open-source OSINT tool.
+It scans 3,400+ public data sources and an AI security analyst explains what your exposure means.

 git clone https://github.com/scottmartinanderson/clearfront.git

 Give Clearfront an email, username, phone number, domain, or IP.
-In one sweep it scans every public data source, connects what it finds, and an AI security analyst compiles it into a report with the source, confidence, and severity on every line.
+In one sweep it runs 30 collection tools across 3,400+ public data sources, scanning identity, breaches, domains, network, and media, then maps what it finds into a force-directed evidence graph.
+An AI security analyst compiles the findings into a report that tells you what your exposure means, with the source, confidence, and severity on every line.

 - REPLAsk it to check an email, a username, or a domain; it runs the tools, follows the leads, and writes the report.